chop-dbhi/dicom-anon/README.md

 ```

 # Customization
-To customizing how specific fields are anonymized, supply a different spec file using --spec_file option to the script.
+To customize how specific fields are anonymized, supply a different spec file using --spec_file option to the script.
 The default spec file, `annexe_ext.dat` is a slight modification of the recommendations in ANNEX E of the DICOM standard.
 The `annexe.dat` file contains the recommendations from ANNEX E if you prefer to use that.